rev-net/memo/memo.md

 #### Loans

-A revnet can be set to offes its $TOKEN holders loans from its asset base by holding the $TOKENs of the borrower as collateral.
+A revnet can be set to offer its $TOKEN holders loans from its asset base by holding the $TOKENs of the borrower as collateral.
 This allows for overcollateralized loans at a risk-free rate while also generating revenue, a win-win from the perspective of the revnet's $TOKEN cash out price.

 This means $TOKEN holders are incentivized to prefer that their revnet loans out as much as possible, as each new loan permanently increases the cash out value of all $TOKENs.
 Every $TOKEN holder has equal access to loans at all times.